Lead with useful content

 Components

 The site defaults to light mode, persists the selected mode, and can inherit the browser or OS color scheme when System is selected.
 Internal page links carry the current mode as a handoff for local file previews, so the preference survives navigation even when the browser isolates local storage per HTML file.
 Desktop navigation uses a settings icon dropdown that opens on hover or focus, auto-dismisses when the cursor moves far away, and contains the Design System link plus Light, Dark, and System choices under a MODE eyebrow, with a checkmark for the active preference.
+A first-visit helper points to the settings icon, contrasts against the active theme, auto-hides after 6 seconds, and dismisses on close, scroll, or navigation.
 On mobile, these same options sit directly inside the opened mobile menu.

 Components